nova-collective/crypto-py/README.md

 # crypto-py
-A  pre-quantum cryptographic set of utilities written in Python
+A  pre-quantum cryptographic set of utilities written in Python.

 ## About
 This library exposes a set of cryptographic primitives and algorithms implementations that helps with